mekanix/meka.rs/content/pages/resume.md

 ### [Maolan](https://github.com/maolan)
 #### Jan 2018

-Maolan is digital audio workstation that is buffer centric.
+Maolan is digital audio workstation composed of multiple libraries.
+Idea is to never need to recompile it to include support for a driver/backend.
+Something like gstreamer did, but for DAW.
+I am the lead developer and architect.

 - DSP/C++
     - FreeBSD OSS driver